September 21, 2021 by John Fernandez

 “Motion analysis is something we use in the beginning or the end of therapy to tailor treatment for a very specific injury,” said Fernando Vega, a physical therapist at Miami Orthopedics & Sports Medicine Institute.
 “Using video of the patient’s movements, a special software slows down the motion to analyze how they’re stepping, striking their heel, extending their knees, shoulder and more.
 It give us very precise measurements.”

-(Video: The Baptist Health News Team hears from Fernando Vega, physical therapist at Doctors Hospital Sports Medicine & Rehabilitation Center, about using motion analysis technology to enhance patients’ recovery from orthopedic injuries.
+(Video was taken before the COVID-19 pandemic: Hear from Fernando Vega, physical therapist at Doctors Hospital Sports Medicine & Rehabilitation Center, about using motion analysis technology to enhance patients’ recovery from orthopedic injuries.
 Video by Steve Pipho.)

 In Mr. Zaldivar’s case, Mr. Vega compared measurements and timing of the basketball player’s stride length and extension of his knees.
 The analysis showed a 5 percent difference in the range of motion between his left and right legs, a significant deviation that’s limiting his range of motion and contributing to the pain he’s experiencing.
 Having specific measurements enables the physical therapist to set clear goals for the remainder of the patient’s therapy.